Orion (constellation): Navigational aid

 Orion is very useful as an aid to locating other stars.
 By extending the line of the Belt southeastward, Sirius (α CMa) can be found; northwestward, Aldebaran (α Tau).
 A line eastward across the two shoulders indicates the direction of Procyon (α CMi).
 A line from Rigel through Betelgeuse points to Castor and Pollux (α Gem and β Gem).
 Additionally, Rigel is part of the Winter Circle asterism.
 Sirius and Procyon, which may be located from Orion by following imaginary lines (see map), also are points in both the Winter Triangle and the Circle.

 Features

 Orion's seven brightest stars form a distinctive hourglass-shaped asterism, or pattern, in the night sky.
-Four stars—Rigel, Betelgeuse, Bellatrix, and Saiph—form a large roughly rectangular shape, at the center of which lies the three stars of Orion's Belt—Alnitak, Alnilam, and Mintaka.
-Descending from the "belt" is a smaller line of three stars, Orion's Sword (the middle of which is in fact not a star but the Orion Nebula), also known as the hunter's sword.
+Four stars—Rigel, Betelgeuse, Bellatrix, and Saiph—form a large roughly rectangular shape, at the center of which lie the three stars of Orion's Belt—Alnitak, Alnilam, and Mintaka.
+His head is marked by an additional eighth star called Meissa, which is fairly bright to the observer.
+Descending from the Belt is a smaller line of three stars, Orion's Sword (the middle of which is in fact not a star but the Orion Nebula), also known as the hunter's sword.

-Many of the stars are luminous hot blue supergiants, with the stars of the belt and sword forming the Orion OB1 association.
+Many of the stars are luminous hot blue supergiants, with the stars of the Belt and Sword forming the Orion OB1 association.
 Standing out by its red hue, Betelgeuse may nevertheless be a runaway member of the same group.